ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_install_ovhcloud_backint_agent/guide.en-gb.md

 ![recover_tenant_04](images/recover_tenant/recover_tenant_04.png){.thumbnail}

 5\.
-If you did not modify the backups catalog localisation, the `Backup location only`{.action} option is right.
+If you did not modify the backups catalog location, the `Backup location only`{.action} option is right.

 Otherwise, please give the path.